 TS661 (TS226) • C. S. Lewis.
 A study of the life and writings of C. S. Lewis, with emphasis on his theological and apologetic thought.
 The contribution of this contemporary thinker as an interpreter of the Christian faith to the modern world is outlined.
+St. Paul prerequisite: TS501.
 Four hours.

 TS704 (TS239) • Movie Theology.
 A structured workshop in theological evaluation of the heart and mind of contemporary culture as reflected in significant motion pictures.
 Particular attention is paid to portrayals of the human condition and to religious themes.
-The goal of the course is to cultivate the art of listening and watching perceptively, with a view to learning whenever possible, and to affirmation or criticismas appropriate.
+The goal of the course is to cultivate the art of listening and watching perceptively, with a view to learning whenever possible, and to affirmation or criticism as appropriate.
 San Diego only.
 Four hours.

 TS714 (TS237) • Nontraditional Religious Movements.
 A study of selected religious systems prominent in Western culture today.
 This course will describe and react to Jehovah's Witnesses, Church of Jesus Christ of Latter-Day Saints, the New Age movement, and other significant religious movements that challenge Christian thinking.
+St. Paul prerequisite: TS501.
 Four hours.

 TS751 (TS230) • Seminar in Contemporary Theology.
 An in-depth study of a particular contemporary theological issue.
 Research topics to be chosen according to the interests of the class.
+St. Paul prerequisite: TS501.
 Four hours.